danjac/radiofeed-app/README.md

 ### Deployment with Hetzner

 A full deployment guide for Hetzner Cloud is available.
+You should have a DNS domain set up using e.g. Hetzner DNS or Cloudflare.

 1. [Create a new Hetzner Cloud project](https://docs.hetzner.com/cloud/)
 2. Go to Security > API Tokens and create a new token with read/write access